 If you want certain groups of users to receive updates before other groups of users, you can configure rollout waves for your servicing profile.
-You can create up to three waves and assign Azure Active Directory (Azure AD) groups to each of the waves.
+You can create up to three waves and assign Microsoft Entra groups to each of the waves.

 For example, you might want your IT admins and help desk staff to get the updates first, while users in the Finance department get the updates in a later wave.

 An additional wave is created automatically.
-That wave will include the devices in your servicing profile that aren’t already included in the waves that you created.
-Devices in that additional wave will be the last devices to start getting updates, after all the other waves have started receiving updates.
+That wave includes the devices in your servicing profile that aren’t already included in the waves that you created.
+Devices in this wave will be the last devices to start getting updates, after all the other waves have started receiving updates.

 You can also specify the number of days between waves, from one day to five days.
 For example, you might want the next wave to start three days after the previous wave started.
 The value you specify applies to all waves.
 You can't have a different number of days between each wave.

 To make sure that your users apply updates to Microsoft 365 Apps, you can configure an update deadline.
 The deadline specifies how long an update can be available on a device before the updates must be applied.
 If the updates aren't applied by the deadline, Office automatically closes any open Office programs and applies the updates.

 Users are given notifications leading up to the deadline when a deadline is set.
 For more information about user notifications, see notifications your users see when you set an update deadline.

 Update exclusions can be created to prevent devices downloading security and feature updates during specific dates.
 Update exclusions allow you to reduce change in your environment during busy periods, such as during tax season or at the end of the financial year.
 Manual actions in Action Center and end-user actions are unaffected by update exclusion dates.

 Update exclusions start and end at 00:00 UTC on the specified dates, not local device time.